 05 of 05

 The Jewel of the Seas has numerous cabin categories, with prices lowest in the interior cabins and highest in the suites.
-We stayed in Deluxe Oceanview Balcony Stateroom #8060 on our 11-night cruise, and it had plenty of storage space and very comfortable beds.
-The cabins have all the usual amenities, and I especially liked the "extra" storage next to the mirror in the bathroom and at the vanity table.
+The cabins have plenty of storage space and comfortable beds, in addition to all the usual amenities.
+There is an "extra" storage next to the mirror in the bathroom and at the vanity table.
 The cabins have plugs for both 220v and 110v, but you might want to carry along a power strip if you need several plugs for all your electrical devices.

-Many cruisers do not like to pay for a balcony, but it adds a lot to the overall cruise experience, and I love being able to step outside and take in the sea air, even if the weather is cool.
+Many cruisers do not like to pay for a balcony, but it adds a lot to the overall cruise experience.
+If you opt for this upgrade, you will love being able to step outside and take in the sea air, even if the weather is cool.